-The Glory of Ramadhan
+The Glory of Ramadan

-To name a few, kuih akok, nasi kerabu, ayam percik, kuih jala mas, kuih buah tanjung, kuih tahi itik, som tam, puteri mandi are among the local delicacies that one must try.
+To name a few; kuih akok, nasi kerabu, ayam percik, kuih jala mas, kuih buah tanjung, kuih tahi itik, som tam, puteri mandi are among the local delicacies that one must try.
 The desserts are mostly very sweet – perfect for those with sweet tooth!

-One of the things that Muslims are encouraged to do during Ramadhan is to perform the ‘Tarawih’ prayers, performed after the ‘Isha’ prayer at night.
-During Ramadhan, many Imams from the Middle East were invited, thus attracting many local Muslims to participate in the prayers led by these Imams because it makes the experience almost similar to performing prayers in the Islamic holy cities of Makkah and Madinah.
+One of the things that Muslims are encouraged to do during Ramadan is to perform the ‘Tarawih’ prayers, performed after the ‘Isha’ prayer at night.
+During Ramadan, many Imams from the Middle East were invited, thus attracting many local Muslims to participate in the prayers led by these Imams because it makes the experience almost similar to performing prayers in the Islamic holy cities of Makkah and Madinah.

 Usually, the prayers would be followed by a small feast called moreh, light servings of local cakes or porridge as supper.
 For moreh in Kelantan, people tend to go for something a little different, called colek.
 A kind of mixed salad, consisting a choice of deep fried crab, prawns, fish, chicken, clams, squid and vegetables, all topped with special peanut sauce.

-Colek is also served all year long, but restaurants serving this delicacy will be extra busy during Ramadhan due to the presence of tourists.
+Colek is also served all year long, but restaurants serving this delicacy will be extra busy during Ramadan due to the presence of tourists.
 Among the popular places for colek are the Perdana Resort and Restoran Cik Siti, both located within Kota Bharu, the capital city of Kelantan.

 Restoran Cik Siti Restaurant served more than just colek and customers can decide the choice of ingredients.
 The restaurant also offers alfresco dining, which is one of the most preferred dining style by the people here.
 At this restaurant too, patrons will be able to quench their thirst with a few special drinks that come in different sizes – even up to XL!
 Another special menu at Restoran Cik Siti is crab maggi.
 This meal is made out of instant noodle but added with crabs for that special extra.
 At least two whole crabs with shells are allocated for each dish and they really change the whole taste of the plain instant noodle.